Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

     node server.js
     ```

-    - Refresh your browser at `http://localhost:3000` to see your application served by Node.js.
+3. Refresh your browser at `http://localhost:3000` to see your application served by Node.js.

+### Step 8: Prevent Pushing the node_modules Folder to Git
+The `node_modules` folder contains all the dependencies installed via `npm`.
+Since these can be re-installed using the `package.json` and `package-lock.json` files, it's best to exclude `node_modules` from your Git repository to save storage space and avoid unnecessary uploads.

+**Follow these steps**:
+1. Create or Update the `.gitignore` File:
+    - Open your project root directory.
+    - If you don’t already have a `.gitignore` file, create one.

+2. Add node_modules to `.gitignore`:
+    - Open the `.gitignore` file in a text editor.
+    - Add the following line to ignore the `node_modules` folder:
+    ```bash
+    node_modules/
+    ```

 ## Push Your Changes to GitHub
 1. **Stage the changes**: